-show mld [old-output] [vrf vrf-name] summary

-To use this command, you must be in a user group associated with a task group that includes the proper task IDs.
-If you suspect user group assignment is preventing you from using a command, contact your AAA administrator for assistance.

-The show mld summary command is used to display the total group membership.
-The value for number of groups is the total number of group members on all interfaces.
-The value for maximum number of groups is the total number of external and local members possible for all interfaces.
-The maximum number of groups and the default value for the maximum number of groups is 50000 members.
-The maximum number of groups for each interface, and the default value for the maximum number of groups for each interface, is 25000 members.
+Syntax Description old-output (Optional) Displays the old show output-available for backward compatibility. vrf vrf-name (Optional) Specifies a VPN routing and forwarding (VRF) instance.
+Command Default No default behavior or v ralues Command Modes EXEC Command History Release Modification Release 3.2 This command was introduced.
+Release 3.5.0 The vrf vrf -name keyword and argument were added.
+Usage Guidelines ou must be in a user group associated with a task group that includes appropriate task signment is preventing you from using a command, contact your AAA administrator groups is the total numb the total number of exten and the default value for y command is used to display the total group membership.
+The value for number of er of group members on all interfaces.
+The value for maximum number of groups is rnal and local members possible for all interfaces.
+The maximum number of groups the maximum number of groups is 50000 members.
+The maximum number of groups he default value for the maximum number of groups for each interface, is 25000 Task ID Task ID Operations multicast read